 Ideas for Federal Agencies

-Given the Federal government's commitment through Executive Order 13548 to become a model employer of people with disabilities, Federal agencies are highly encouraged to take part in National Disability Employment Awareness Month (NDEAM).
+Given the Federal government's commitment to become a model employer of people with disabilities, Federal agencies are highly encouraged to take part in National Disability Employment Awareness Month (NDEAM).
 The ideas below are just a few ways they can do so, in addition to the general ideas for employers and employees.

 - Access the WRP The Workforce Recruitment Program (WRP) connects Federal and private sector employers to qualified and pre-screened college students and recent graduates with disabilities.
 Coordinated by ODEP and the U.S. Department of Defense, it runs year round, with the database of participants updated each December.
 During NDEAM, Federal agencies can access the WRP to fill permanent jobs or plan to use it to fill summer and permanent positions for the coming year.
 More than 20 Federal agencies already take advantage of the WRP; make sure yours is one of them!

 - Provide Federal-specific training As with all employers, Federal agencies can use NDEAM to provide training to all employees, making use of ready-to-use resources such as disability etiquette materials and the "I Can" public service announcement and accompanying workplace discussion guide.
 But NDEAM is also a natural time to offer refresher training for disability program managers, hiring managers, supervisors, EEO representatives, selective placement coordinators.
-One easy way to do so is to use the Job Accommodation Network's (JAN) Federal Employer Webcast Series, which originally aired in early 2012.
+One easy way to do so is to use the Job Accommodation Network's (JAN) Federal Employer Webcast Series.

 - Start a mentoring program Like all employers, Federal agencies can participate in Disability Mentoring Day, which takes place the third Wednesday of each October.
 But Federal agencies may also consider using NDEAM to launch a longer-term mentoring program.
 A Federal Workplace Mentoring Primer is available to assist in learning the basics of workplace mentoring and how to apply them in the federal government.
 This guide includes information, considerations and strategies to promote workplace diversity and inclusion.